DanielDekhtyar/CS50P/Final Project/README.md

   - Letter buttons are clickable.
   - When the correct letter is guessed, the mask word will update and reveal the guessed word.
 - `guess_letter()` was implemented inside `hangman_game.py`.
-It takes the guessed letter and check if it is one of the letters of the word.
+It takes the guessed letter and checks if it is one of the letters of the word.
 If it is, `word.guessed_letters_index` is changed to `True` in the corresponding index.

 #### 🔥 Enhancements
-- In `start_screen.py`, what previously was `render_screen()` not changed to `render_bg` to better represent its updated purpose.
+- In `start_screen.py`, what previously was `render_screen()` was not changed to `render_bg` to better represent its updated purpose.
 - `render_bg()` no longer returns `screen` but instead takes a `screen` parameter.
 This is because `screen` is no longer created inside the function.
 - Masked word font size changed from `0.25` to `0.1` percent of the screen.